cjmayo/ntp/doc/source/autokey.rst

 keys file, also called the parameters file, which usually contains a subset of the keys file.

-Figure 2 shows how keys and parameters are distributed to servers and clients.
+:numref:`identity-scheme-fig` shows how keys and parameters are distributed to servers and clients.
 A TA constructs the encrypted keys file and the nonencrypted parameters file.
 Hosts with no dependent clients can retrieve client parameter files from an archive or web page.
 The ``ntp-keygen`` program